 The Council will seek to maximise the potential health gains from development proposals and ensure that any negative impacts are mitigated.
-All major development proposals must be supported by a Health Impact Assessment (HIA) to demonstrate that full consideration has been given to health and wellbeing.
+All major development proposals must be supported by a Health Impact Assessment (HIA) to demonstrate that full consideration has been given to health and wellbeing and the principles of active design.